haroon/configs/README.md

 # configs
-Configuration files for various programs.
+This repository will contain configuration files for various programs that I use.